Chinese Braised Pork Belly – Dong Po Rou

 Instructions

-- Pour in white cooking wine, Shao Xing wine, dark soy sauce, golden syrup, and water.
+- Pour in white cooking wine, Shaoxing wine, dark soy sauce, golden syrup, and enough water to fully cover the pork.
+Cover with a lid and bring to a boil over medium heat.

 Video